 Dear Mr. Electrician: How do I wire four way switches?
 I need additional light switches to control the same light fixture from multiple locations.
 Are there 4-way switch wiring diagrams available?

-Answer: Yes 4-way diagrams are below.
-You can add as many 4-ways as you want as long as you have the line and load correctly connected on the 3-way switches.
+Answer: Yes, 4-way wiring diagrams are below.
+You can add as many 4-ways as you want as long as you have the LINE and LOAD correctly connected on the 3-way switches.
 NOTE: Text links go to applicable products on Amazon.com

 In some countries the four-way is called an intermediate switch.
 You would just continue from one 3-way switch box with the 14/3 three conductor cable (Two colored traveler wires, a white neutral, and a bare or green ground wire) in and out of each four-way switch box.
 The white wires get spliced through.
 The red and black wires are connected to the four-way switches.
 At the other end you connect the other 3-way switch with either the LINE or the LOAD.
 See the light switch wiring diagrams above and below.